-- Softening etc
+- Softening etc.

 Treatment of Water

 The prehistoric and the Old civilization established themselves near water sources.
-While the importance of water quantity for drinking purposes was apparent to our ancestors treatment processes was not well known.
+While the importance of water quantity for drinking purposes was apparent to our ancestors treatment processes were not well known.
 The methods of Waste Water treatment originally focused on improving the aesthetic and Sight qualities of drinking.
-Ancient Sanskrit & Ancient Greek writings recommended water treatment methods such as filtering through charcoal, exposing to sunlight, boiling, & straining.
+Ancient Sanskrit & Ancient Greek writings recommended water treatment methods such as filtering through charcoal, exposing it to sunlight, boiling, & straining.

-During 1700's filtration was established as an effective means of removing the particles from water and treating it.
+During the 1700's filtration was established as an effective means of removing the particles from the water and treating it.
 So the earlier purification process was based on filtering the water to remove the Impurities & appearance of colloidal particles present (EPA 2000).

 Also See: Hospital Waste